couman05/Book-Shop/README.md

 2. Navigate to the project directory and install dependencies with npm install.
 3. Set up the MySQL database.
 4. Configure environment variables for database access and other settings.
-5. Start the backend server with node server.js.
+5. Start the backend server with `node server.js`.
 6. Launch the React application with npm start.
 7. Access the application through your web browser at the specified port.